 Loan Details and Odds of Approval

 The first thing we looked at was whether you’re likely to qualify at all with bad credit.
-Not all lenders will be willing to work with you if you have credit under a score of 580.
-Of course, every lender is different and each one takes into account other considerations, such as your income, employment status and debt to income ratio.
-Many lenders have set risk thresholds for these other criteria, so it’s possible you could still be denied based on other factors, such as not having enough free cash flow at the end of the month.
+Many lenders have set risk thresholds for other criteria, so you could still be denied based on not having enough free cash flow at the end of the month, among other factors.

 Reporting to Credit Bureaus

 The lenders on our list will report your payments to credit bureaus, as opposed to payday lenders.
-Of course, this can be a double-edged sword.
-If you make late payments you could harm your credit score.
+If you make late payments, you could harm your credit score.
 But as long as you make your payments on time (and even pay off your loan early), it’s likely you’ll see an increase in your credit score, making it easier to qualify for better loans at more favorable interest rates the next time you need cash.